 –Recreational camps, the YMCA Camp Kon-O-Kwee and the YWCA Camp Carondawanna, were established in the 1920’s for youth from Beaver, Butler and Allegheny Counties.

 -The Pittsburgh, Harmony, Butler and New Castle Interurban trolley line followed the Connoquenessing Creek from Zelienople to Ellwood City from 1908 to 1937.

--Part of Brush Creek Park, a county park, is located in the municipality.
+-Part of Brush Creek Park, a Beaver County park, is located in the municipality.